tomkastan/CybersecurityBootcamp_Project1/README.md

 We have installed the following Beats on these machines:
 Filebeat

-These Beats allow us to collect the following information from each machine:
+Filebeat allows us to collect log files from each machine, and forward them to Elkbox.
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: